 The upside, for me, to having the flu or cold, or working through an flipping-out-of-my- whellchair injury was that it gave me the ability to read and work on, in my bed, my poems.
 Plus too, at the end of my bed is a t.v..
 I watch a lot of news, mostly; CNN, MSNBC, BBC, Discovery Channel, and the History Channel .
 So I stay abreast to the latest world news and new developments.
 I love the advances in green technology.
 I care deeply about Human Rights, Environment, and Green issues and initiatives.So one morning I'm watching the news.
 It said that Snoop Dog and Willie Nelson went through a Kentucky Fried Chicken drive-thru located in Amsterdam, Holland.
 Priceless.
 Well later that day I went into Simon's Bike Shop located in my city.
 Each winter because of the snow, I need to exchange my wheelchair summer tires for winter tires.
 While waiting for the the new tires to be put on, the staff started talking about Snoop Dog.
 I shared with them the Snoop Dog and Wille Nelson story I heard earlier on the morning news.
 I swear to god, they thought I was crazy.
 Priceless.
 For fellow wheelchair users, I highly recommend this store, true professionals: quick and efficient.
 They even have a high tech piece of equipment that re-aligns warped wheel rims to its original state.

 Many people identify me with athlete paraplegics.
 Though many quads and paras share a common use of the wheelchair, in reality our worlds are very different.
 I share this, because most people see me as healthy looking and capable para.
 For example, if I fall out of my wheelchair I need to ask people for assistance to get back in.
-Depending on their response, started me thinking about why there are, "caring and not-so caring people in this world."
-You'd be surprised upon me dumping out of my wheelchair while cruising our city streets how many people would just walk by after I asked for assistance.
 Here is one event, in which, two kind ladies assisted me: